Rev Celia Apeagyei-Collins

 Ric says: ‘I have experienced first-hand the impact of Tearfund's work in East Africa where individuals and communities have been transformed by their work with and through local churches and partners.
 As a church leader and as a Christian wanting to make a difference, Tearfund has enabled me to play a simple part in something much more profound that has a lasting legacy on families, communities and churches.
 As a result, I have found it is changing me too.
 I am honoured to do what I can to promote this work.’

 Ric is married to Louie and they have three children.

 Will Torrent is one of the UK’s top chocolate experts with an award-winning patisserie background.
 He has worked with some of the UK’s most well known chefs, as well as appearing on TV shows including Sunday Brunch, The Apprentice, Blue Peter and Songs of Praise.
 He works as a Patisserie and Chocolate consultant for Waitrose and is the author of three best-selling books.
-Will is married to Francesca and lives in South Buckinghamshire.
+Will is married to Francesca, has a daughter and lives in South Buckinghamshire.

-In March 2018, Will traveled to the Ivory Coast to see Tearfund's church and community mobilisation work on the ground supporting cocoa farmers and buyers.
+Will travelled to visit Tearfund projects in Ethiopia in 2016, and in 2018 he visited the Ivory Coast to see how Tearfund's church and community mobilisation work is supporting cocoa farmers and buyers.